CARV-ICS-FORTH/arax/README.md

 ![ccmake screenshot](misc/ccmake_scr.png)

-Every line correspond to a build option(see below for option descriptions).
+Every line corresponds to a build option(see below for option descriptions).
 To change/set an option press enter, this will toggle a Boolean flag or allow you to edit a string option.
 For string press enter again to end string input.
+Pressing `t` will toggle Advanced options.

 Once you have configured your build, press `c` followed by `g`.